 Our overarching ambition is to minimise the environmental impact of the PwC network and demonstrate our commitment externally through appropriate reporting.

 As a provider of professional services PwC has a relatively low environmental footprint but believes good environmental stewardship is part of an organisation’s licence to operate.

 Many PwC firms are working to develop more environmentally-efficient business practices for their own operations.
-Most of our firms are managing their environmental footprint by understanding and then mitigating their greatest impacts such as carbon measurement and reporting, and many are putting in place behavioural change programmes.
+Most PwC firms are managing their environmental impact by understanding and then mitigating their greatest impacts such as carbon measurement and reporting, and many are putting in place behavioural change programmes.

 We’re supporting the creation of new water management methods.
 PwC is a signatory to the UNGC CEO Water Mandate, a public–private initiative that aims to assist companies in the development, implementation, and disclosure of sustainability policies and practices around water.

 We’re creating new sustainable office environments.
 For example, in addition to its BREEAM outstanding rated 7 More London, office building, PwC UK has recently completed the refurbishment of its Embankment Place office which has scored the highest ever BREEAM rating in the UK.
 Other PwC firms' offices that meet environmental ‘gold standard’ or higher are Atlanta, Amsterdam, Frankfurt, Guangzhou, Hong Kong, Prague, Shenzen and Toronto.